edmundedgar/diddums/README.md

 ## Private keys

-Private keys are 32 bytes long, or 64 characters when written out in hexadecimal.
-Diddums expects each key you sign with to be its own file with a single line, prefixed with `0x`.
+Private keys are 32 bytes long.
+Diddums expects to find key you sign with encoded in hexadecimal (so 64 characters) prefixed with `0x`, and stored in its own file containing a single line.
 You can generate a new one with something like ``echo "0x`openssl rand -hex 32`" > pk/mykey``.

 By default Diddums expects them to be in a directory called `pk`.